austinfreenet/afn-docs/afn_nextgen_project.md

 reinstall so doing that now.
 I had to change /home/user to /home/client in /home/gold/client/Virtual*/*.vbox.
 Now I need to install the virtualbox extension pack

+## 2017-12-5

+It's up now.
+Seems like it works!
+Time to try to install on the optiplex.